tmarkec/take_a_hike/README.md

 ### Wireframes
 Below are the wireframes for the site that I created using balsamiq.
+As I was developing my website I was using agile approach and adding/updating my website/elements so for that reason some wireframes are not matching my final product.
 #### Desktop
 <details><summary>Home page</summary>
 <img src="readme_img/wireframes/bals_home.png">